Amazing Alpine Roads

 - Boat trip on Lake Königssee to Sankt Bartholomä

-- All campsites / motorhome parks with electricity (where available)
+- 14 nights at campsites / motorhome parks with electricity (where available)

 - Assistance of a multi-lingual motorhome guide during the whole tour